simojo/season-spring-2024/README.md

 ### Participation

-Only golfers who use their assignment golf repository will be scored and ranked.
-See the above registration form to register and receieve a link to an official copy of the repository, which:
+Only golfers who use their own fork of the golf repository will be scored and ranked.
+See the above registration form to register and receieve a link to a forkable link of the repository, which:

 * will be a fork of the main season repository
 * will require you to update the repository on a weekly basis, when new rounds are released